-I knew this from my own experience with health issues over the years, but my personal observations were validated watching this video.
-Dr. Amy Lee is head of nutrition at Nucific.
+I knew this from my own experience with health issues over the years, but my personal observations were validated by watching this video.
+Dr. Amy Lee is the head of nutrition at Nucific.
 She starts off talking about unhealthy (contrary to popular belief) breakfast choices, then explains why these choices get you in trouble and how to change your habits.

 She also states that food sensitivities are warning signs that digestive systems are not functioning properly, something that resonated strongly with me.

-I have more time to watch these videos now that my garden business is (literally) under snow.
+I have more time to watch these videos now that my garden business is (literally) under the snow.
 Although they are marketing something at the end, I scroll through that part.
 I do find lots of informative, well-searched (I do check) fodder for thought though.
 In turn, this research translates to inspiration for my blog posts.

 In case you have no desire to or don’t have time to watch the whole thing, I have summarized it for you…

 Breakfast is important, but what you choose to consume or offer your children to consume first thing in the morning is even more important.

 Healthy breakfast choices are crucial in kickstarting digestive systems for the day and keeping them functioning properly.
 These three popular choices are bad ideas as they contain too much sugar in forms often difficult to recognize.
 High fructose corn syrup is the worst offender.
 It is present in many packaged, convenient breakfast (and most other snack) foods.

 Dr. Lee recommends physical activity plus the use of these three digestive enzymes to break down food properly.
 When this happens nutrients are distributed throughout our body and the waste is eliminated.